mhausenblas/awsometag/README.md

 After reading and reflecting on [Allocate AWS Costs with Resource Tags](https://medium.com/@davidevanpaulis/allocate-aws-costs-with-resource-tags-277de240487f) I asked myself: is there a CLI tool out there, ideally with a great UX, that allows me to tag *any* AWS resource in a uniform manner?
 After some searching around I concluded that the answer is likely "No" and so I set out to fill this gap with `awsometag`.

 ## Install it
-Install it by downloading one of the binary or, if you have Go 1.12+ installed, you can build it from source.
+Install it by downloading one of the [binaries](https://github.com/mhausenblas/awsometag/releases) or, if you have Go 1.12+ installed, you can clone this repo and build it from source.

 ## Use it